 Chasteberry

 Vitex agnus-castus (also called vitex, chaste tree / chastetree, chasteberry, Abraham's balm,[1] lilac chastetree,[2] or monk's pepper) is a plant native of the Mediterranean region.
 It is one of the few temperate-zone species of Vitex, which is on the whole a genus of tropical and subtropical flowering plants.[3]
-Theophrastus mentioned the shrub several times, as agnos (ἄγνος) in Enquiry into Plants.
-It has been long believed to be an anaphrodisiac – leading to its name as "chaste tree" – but its effectiveness for such action remains unproven.[4]
+Vitex is a cross-pollinating plant, but its self-pollination has been recorded.[4]

 Vitex, its name in Pliny the Elder, is derived from the Latin vieo, meaning to weave or to tie up, a reference to the use of V. agnus-castus in basketry.[7]
 Its macaronic specific name agnus-castus repeats "chaste" in both Greek and Latin; the small tree was considered to be sacred to the virginal goddess Hestia/Vesta.
 The most common names are "chaste tree", "vitex", and "monk's pepper".[5]